lusamreth/simple-medical-record/README.md

 1. Create Doctor Account
 2. Create Patient Account
-3. Create Medical Record
-4. Generate Report

 # **The Detail of Each Class(Report)**
-We have 25 classes.
+We have 31 classes and 2 files input/output.
 For Class (1-13) use to call the information about patient, doctor, receptionist, medical record as well.
 For Class (14-17) use for the **Store Data Service** for all information of the user.
 For class (18) use for the **REGISTER SERVICE** for the new user.
 For Class(19) use for **Generate ID** for the identification for the primary key of each information class.
 For class (20-23) Use for **LOGIN SERVICE**. for (24-25) use for running as the main of the whole program.
 _______________________________________________
 1. _[Diagnosis Class](https://github.com/lusamreth/simple-medical-record/blob/3510efc7c4bbf7b7e25955cd27c629150172590e/app/src/main/java/simple/medical/record/domains/MedicalRecordEntity/Diagnosis.java)_